Human rights in our supply chain

 Direct material other than raw tobacco

-All of our suppliers monitor their farmers, primarily through announced and unannounced visits by field technicians.
-In case, a prompt action issue1) is recorded, we encourage our supplier to confront and cease it immediately.
+All of our suppliers within STP monitor their farmers, primarily through announced and unannounced visits by field technicians.
+In case a prompt action issue1) is recorded, we encourage our supplier to confront and cease it immediately.
 Field technicians are empowered to address a prompt action issue directly on the farm.
 Where the technician does not have the necessary skills, the issue would be referred to an agricultural labor practices (ALP) manager or, in some cases, through an independent third party.
-Based on the latest STP self assessments, 99 percent of our suppliers’ farmers have been monitored for child labor and 97 percent of all prompt action issues, including child labor, recorded by our suppliers of smokefree tobacco were resolved.
-In addition to suppliers’ monitoring, our Leaf Operations teams have conducted 80 farm visits to validate the efforts made by the suppliers.
+Based on the latest STP self-assessments, 94 percent of our suppliers’ farmers have been monitored for child labor and 99 percent of all prompt action issues, including child labor, recorded by our suppliers of smokefree tobacco were resolved.

 1) Prompt action issues are defined by STP as situations where, through negligence or ignorance, an individual’s actions are deemed an immediate or prolonged risk to themselves or others around them.
 All prompt action issues are considered a human right violation.